 Broward College's Health, Safety and Security Committee (UFF-BC College Committee) improves the health, safety, and security conditions of the college environment; promotes programs that increase college-community awareness of practices, procedures, and regulations which improve the quality of the work environment of students, faculty, and staff; makes researched recommendations to reduce the number and severity of incidents of injury or illness at the College; reviews inspection records, statistical data and reports, as well as College procedures relative to health, safety, and security.
-The committee meets on the second Thursday of the month during the academic year and makes recommendations to the Chief Operating Officer.
+The committee meets monthly during the academic year and makes recommendations to the Senior Vice President of Finance and Operations.